 There had been great interest in the party's "journey of discovery."
-No doubt sunburned and full of mosquito bites, Tarje apparently made it home from the train station in Houston without being noticed.
+No doubt sunburned and full of mosquito bites, Tarje apparently made it home from the train station without being noticed.
 Alex said that his father stayed on the farm until his friends A.O. and Andreas returned.
-None of them ever spoke publically about the debacle on the prairie.
+None of them ever spoke about the debacle on the prairie.

-On their second attempt, Andreas and A.O. arrived in Clay County, met with Probstfield, and found high ground along the Buffalo.
+Andreas and A.O. met with Probstfield and found high ground along the Buffalo.
 When the Thortvedt party arrived in Clay County, R.M. showed them land far south of that which Kassenborg and Kragnes had indicated they wanted to claim.

 A.O. would return in a couple of years with Torgrim Morken.
-They shared a cabin while making things ready for their families to join them on adjoining homesteads.
-Andreas remained in Houston Couinty until 1875, when the railroad had reached Moorhead.
+They shared a cabin while they made things ready for their families to join them on their adjoining homesteads.
+Andreas remained in

+Houston Couinty until 1875, when the railroad had reached Moorhead.